 That’s because when we can prove a permanent injury to our client, we can also recover money for non-economic damages like pain, suffering, and the loss of enjoyment of life.
 Here, approximately 95% of the client’s settlement value was for non-economic damages.

-We didn’t just get his bills paid or take the money in attorney fees.
+We didn’t just get his medical bills paid or take the money in personal injury attorney fees.
 We were able to write him a solid check for a little more than $22,000 as fair value for his bad experience.
 That check was non-taxable by the US government, so the client was able to keep it all.

 $35,000 Rear End Settlement (Above the Policy Limits)